Moore Norman Technology Center logo

 2000

-Governor Frank Keating signed House Bill 2128, officially changing the name to the Department of Career and Technology Education.
+Governor Frank Keating signed House Bill 2128, changing the system's name to the Department of Career and Technology Education.

 Find Scholarships at Moore Norman Technology Center